TruptiCoder/Web-Projects/WanderLust/Notes.md

     If we delete a review then that review Id should be deleted from the listing reviews array.

     If we delete a listing the reviews related to that listing should be deleted so we will use a post middleware

+### Express Router
+Express router are a way to organize you express application such that our primary app.js file does not become bloated.

+const router = express.Router() // creates new router object

+while using express router if we have to pass the parameters from app.js to reviews.js then we have to mergeParams.

+### Cookies
+web cookies
+    HTTP cookies are small blocks of data created by a web server while a user is browsing a website and placed on the user's computer or other device by the user's web browser.

+    used for:
+        1. Session management
+        2. personalization
+        3. Tracking

+    We will be using cookie-parser package to extract data from cookies which are already set. npm i cookie-parser

+    signed is a property which indicates if the cookie is be signed signed cookies cannot be tampered.

+### State
+Session
+    When a client interacts with our server, this one interaction is called session.
+Stateful Protocol
+    stateful protocol requrire server to save the status and session information eg - ftp (file transfer protocol)
+Stateless Protocol
+    Stateless protocol does not require the server to retain the server information or eg - http

+### Express Session
+An attempt to make our session stateful
+    express session assign unique id to a session and then save their information in a temporary storage not in database.
+    The unique id is given to browser in form of a cookie.

+    npm i express-session

+    by defaults cookies don't have expiry date so we can explicitly add a exipiy date so that cookies remain stored after closing browers.

+### connect-flash
+The flash is a special area of the session used for storing messages.
+Messages are written to the flash and cleared after being displayed to the user.
+    npm i connect-flash

+### res.locals
+Use this property to set variables accessible in templates rendered with res.render.